And Just Like That: 5 things we spotted in the Sex and the City trailer

 5. There are some new faces along for the ride

-Sara Ramirez, Sarita Choudhury, Nicole Ari Parker and Karen Pittman are among the actresses who have joined the cast for the spin-off.
+Sara Ramirez, Sarita Choudhury, Nicole Ari Parker and Karen Pittman are among the faces who have joined the cast for the spin-off.

 From the trailer, it looks like some of them will assist Carrie in reflecting how the dating landscape has changed in recent years.